About

 — bell hooks

 Relational psychodynamic therapy considers the relationship between the therapist and client to be an essential factor in the therapy process.
-As we work together, we will form a relationship, and that relationship might mirror other relationships in your life.
-I might highlight certain patterns that come up and you might recognise familiar feelings and reactions.
-All of this can be used as a tool to help link to the past to the present and understand the ways you relate to others more clearly.
+As we work together, we will form a relationship that might mirror other relationships in your life.
+You might recognise familiar feelings and reactions, and I might highlight certain patterns that come up.
+All of this can be used as a tool to help link past relationships to your present actions, and to understand the ways you relate to others more clearly.
+Feeling safe, comfortable and free of judgement is key to this process.

-Existential therapy is based on existential philosophy which believes that we are not born with inherent meaning to our life but that we create meaning ourselves, and in everything we do.
-It helps you discover where the meaning you have created in your life has come from, what experiences, influences, traumas, relationships have informed it, and how you might go about creating new meaning.
+Existential therapy is based on existential philosophy which believes that we are not born with inherent meaning to our life but that we create meaning ourselves.
+It suggests we are ‘thrown’ into existence and try to make sense of our place in the world as best we can.
+It is interested in the specific way you experience the world.
 This type of therapy encourages you to live more deliberately and more authentically, while accepting what it is to be human.

 Counselling often takes place over a shorter period of time, 6-12 sessions, and focuses on a specific issue.
 It could be difficulty at work, or a relationship break-down, any situation that is causing stress in your life that you would like to gain more clarity about so that you can move forward.